LEDparty/bash-rwg/README.md

 # Install

 **This script does not work with z shell** because it uses readarray in order to make the dictionary accesible to the script.
-In it's current form, it's a linux only application for bash interpreters.
+In its current form, it's a linux only application for bash interpreters.
 You can use the <code>chsh</code> command to change your default
 shell: